mosip/id-authentication/docs/design/pre-registration/pre-registration-auth-service.md

 Component Name | Module Name | Description |
 -----|----------|-------------|
-  Authentication Service    |   Kernel        |    To send and validate OTP.
+  Authentication Service    |   Kernel        |    To send/validate OTP and invalidate token.
   Exception Manager  |  Kernel     |       To prepare the user defined exception and render to the user.
   Log        |          Kernel         |   To log the process.